The What, Why & How of “Sticky Elements” for WordPress Theme

 Get Responsive with Sticky Social Media Buttons

 Social media drives traffic to your website, so it important to keep engaging with social platforms to remain prominent.
-For example, if you have a blog on your website, add social buttons so your visitors can easily share it with their social media page.
+For example, if you have a blog on your website, add social buttons so your visitors shall easily share it with their social media page.

-A good way to go about it is to use sticky social media buttons to go along with your content.
-There are loads of plugins that can help you add sticky social buttons on WordPress, so make sure that you take advantage of it.
+A good way to go about it is to use social media buttons to go along with your content.
+There are loads of plugins that help you add sticky social buttons on WordPress, so make sure that you take advantage of it.

 When choosing your sticky social buttons, make sure that it works with your theme and goes along with the overall design.
 Further, make sure that it works on mobile platforms as well (TemplateToaster WordPress website builder makes this process easy).

-How about a Sticky Ad?
+How About a Sticky Ad?

 You may not be a fan of ads, but sometimes they’re necessary to pay the bills.
 One way to do it is by using a sticky block that scrolls down with the site, remaining in the user’s view.

-It’s a better option than the alternative where you can use a pop-up ad.
+It’s a better option than the alternative where you use a pop-up ad.
 But regardless of how you do it, advertise in moderation or you will lose your audience.

 Sticky posts in WordPress are a great way to build a modern responsive WordPress Site.
 But it’s not easy as downloading some plugins and activating them unless you use a third-party solution like TemplateToaster WordPress website builder and website builder software.